AndrewDisher/Rhino-Northwind-Dashboard/README.md

 After doing so, the application should be available on your local machine at the url <code>localhost:3838/nw-app</code>.

+## Dependency Management

+This project uses the [renv](https://rstudio.github.io/renv/articles/renv.html) package to manage package dependencies for the app, so the Dockerfile is able to read and download these dependncies when building the Docker image.
+Base Linux dependencies are also addressed explicitly in the Dockerfile.

 ## The Data

 The data used was the SQLite Implementation of the Northwind Traders database, found at [https://github.com/jpwhite3/northwind-SQLite3](https://github.com/jpwhite3/northwind-SQLite3).